 We will also collect information relating to the use of the website such as:

 We may collect sensitive information from you.
-Sensitive information (for example) includes information relating to a person’s racial or ethnic origin, sexual preferences and health.
+Sensitive information (for example) includes information relating to your health.
 We will only collect sensitive information that is reasonably necessary for us to provide you with our advice and services.

 We collect personal information directly from you whenever we can.
 We may also collect your personal information if you make an enquiry by emailing or phoning us or sending us correspondence by post.

 Sometimes we will collect information about you from other sources as the Privacy Act 1988 permits.
 We will do this only if we have your consent and it is reasonably necessary to do so, for example, where: